 Money talks, right?
 That’s how the saying goes, at least.
-And if that’s the case, wouldn’t rewarding managers and other employees based on overall engagement scores from a census survey make the most sense?
+And if that’s the case, wouldn’t rewarding managers and other employees based on overall engagement scores from an employee engagement survey make the most sense?

 While the concept seems sound, there are issues that arise with this practice.
-Engagement is essential and it’s important to keep people accountable, but we don’t recommend basing bonuses or pay scales on engagement numbers.
+Employee engagement is essential and it’s important to keep people accountable, but we don’t recommend basing bonuses or pay scales on engagement numbers.

 Focusing solely on the final number mutes the employees’ voices.
 Comments and feedback are lost when an organization hones in on the overall score and not their specific feedback.

 Every employee inside an organization should feel accountable for employee engagement.
 While that accountability may look different for leaders, managers and employees, incentivizing one role (i.e. managers) decreases overall accountability.